ooluchi/Github-Repo-API/README.md

 # GitHub Repository Viewer

 GitHub Repository Viewer is a web application built with React and React Router, styled using Tailwind CSS.
-It allows users to browse and paginate through GitHub repositories, view details of individual repositories, and perform search and filter operations.
+It allows users to browse and paginate through GitHub repositories, and view details of individual repositories.

 ## Table of Contents